Policies & Procedures

 EARLY BIRDS – EARLY DROP-OFF @ 8:15am

-This service is available for 3K and 4K students and their younger siblings.
-Parents may register their children for the days needed each week and will be invoiced ahead of each month for those days until they inform the director that they wish to withdraw from Early Birds.
+This service is for 3K and 4K students and their younger siblings if needed.
+Parents may register their children for early drop off on the specific days needed each week.
+Families will be invoiced ahead of each month for those days until they inform the director that they wish to withdraw from Early Birds.
 Days not used will not be refunded or carried over to future months.
 Space is limited.

-Field trips greatly enhance units of study for our 4K classes.
 Parents will be notified in advance of the details for off-site field trips by email and on the Band app.
 Children should wear their Weekday School T-shirt on field trips.
-(Field trip and school t-shirt costs are included in the 4K materials fee.)
 Parents must transport their children to and from field trips, arrange for their transportation, or keep their children home on field trip days.
-Siblings over 1 year of age are not allowed to attend some field trips.
+Only one parent per student may attend field trips.
+Depending on the field trip site, siblings over 1 year may not be allowed to attend field trips.

 FIRE/DISASTER DRILLS